Harpesaurus modiglianii

-Harpesaurus modiglianii, also known commonly as Modigliani's nose-horned lizard, is a species of lizard in the family Agamidae.
+Harpesaurus modiglianii, also known commonly as Modigliani's nose-horned lizard, is a species of lizard in the subfamily Draconinae of the family Agamidae.
 The species is endemic to Indonesia.

+Once only known from the holotype, a single specimen collected from North Sumatra in 1891, the species was rediscovered after a living population of the species was sighted in 2018.

 Etymology

-The specific name, modiglianii, is honor of Italian botanist Elio Modigliani.
+The specific name, modiglianii, is honor of Italian zoologist Elio Modigliani.

-Geographic range
+Geographic distribution

-H. modiglianii is indigenous to northern Sumatra, Indonesia.
+Harpesaurus modiglianii is indigenous to northern Sumatra, Indonesia.

 Habitat

-The preferred natural habitat of H. modiglianii is forest.
+The preferred natural habitat of Harpesaurus modiglianii is forest.

 Description

+The holotype specimen of Harpesaurus modiglianii is a male, and the preservation process had caused it to turn blue.
+The discovery of live specimens in 2018 revealed that the species is naturally a luminous green colour in life.

 H. modiglianii has a sickle-shaped upturned nasal appendage.
 Not including this appendage, the holotype has a snout-to-vent length (SVL) of 8.3 cm, and a tail length of 13.9 cm.
-Its nasal appendage is 6 mm long.
+Its nasal appendage is 6 mm long, roughly as long as the head.